Income tax rate

 From 2012, a rate of a funded pension payment is 2% of the gross salary of a resident employee.

-From 2014, a rate of funded pension payment withheld may be 3%, if the person has submitted such application.
+From 2014 until 2017, a rate of funded pension payment withheld might be 3%, if the person has submitted such application.

 In 2011, a rate of a funded pension payment depended on the employee´s decision in 2010.
 If an employee had decided to continue making payments in 2010, funded pension payments were withheld at a rate of 2% in 2011.
 In all other cases, funded pension payments were withheld at a rate of 1% of the gross salary of the resident employee in 2011.